lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <v-clicks>

-- <twemoji-prohibited /> Needs to impact your site directly;
+- <twemoji-prohibited /> Needs to impact your site directly
-- <twemoji-prohibited /> Requires a per-project/shared configuration;
+- <twemoji-prohibited /> Requires a per-project/shared configuration
-- <twemoji-prohibited /> Overall is just not about personalization.
+- <twemoji-prohibited /> Overall is just not about personalization

 </v-clicks>